-If you are behind on your retirement contributions, it means that you will need to contribute a larger percentage of your salary each month to catch up to where you should be.
+If you feel like you can't afford to save for retirement, you may you are behind on your retirement contributions.This means that you will need to contribute a larger percentage of your salary each month to catch up to where you should be.
 Fortunately when you are in your twenties you will not need to make huge adjustments to make up for lost time, but if you continue to put it off, you will need to increase the amount you contribute.

 If you neglected to begin contributing at the beginning of the year, you can slide in current contributions to an IRA account until you file your taxes.
 This means you can make the maximum contribution for your account for last year, and again for this year, if you want to catch up on your retirement savings for the year.